Balanced Diffusion-Guided Fusion for Multimodal Remote Sensing Classification: Experimental Results and Discussion

 The Local Climate Zone Hong Kong (LCZ HK) dataset \cite{9174822} offers a comprehensive view of urban and rural areas in Hong Kong, China.
 It includes multispectral data collected by Sentinel-2 and SAR data from Sentinel-1.
 The MSI consists of ten spectral bands, resampled to a 100 m resolution, with a spatial size of 529$\times$528 pixels; the SAR image is downscaled to the same size.
 The dataset is divided into eight distinct land-cover classes as shown in Table \ref{table:samples}.
 Fig. \ref{dataset} (d) presents pseudo-color composites of the MSI and SAR data alongside the ground-truth map.

 In our experiments, we employ four metrics to quantitatively assess classification performance: class-specific accuracy, overall accuracy (OA), average accuracy (AA), and the kappa coefficient (Kappa).
 The experiments are implemented using PyTorch and executed on an NVIDIA GeForce RTX 3090 (24 GB).
+For a fair comparison, following Spectraldiff \cite{10234379}, after pre-training, we select the single-step diffusion features after full down-sampling at time t=5 as input to the sub-network for classification.
+In addition, the denoising network also follows its U-Net structure but adds our masking strategy.
 Optimization is performed using the Adam algorithm with a learning rate of $4 \times 10^{-4}$, modulated by a MultiStepLR scheduler with a decay factor of 0.5.
 The patch size is 9 and the dimension of embedding features is 64.
-For comparative experiments, all HSI and SAR datasets use 100 labeled samples per class, while the MSI and SAR dataset uses 50 labeled samples per class.
+The implementation parameter details are in the publicly available code to ensure reproducibility \footnote{https://github.com/HaoLiu-XDU/BDGF}.
+All the comparison methods are executed under the same configurations.
+HSI and SAR datasets randomly use 100 labeled samples per class, while the MSI and SAR dataset randomly uses 50 labeled samples per class.